-Chinzombo Safari Camp
+Chinzombo Safari Camp - Experience

 Chinzombo’s tag line is ‘wildly luxurious’, which is entirely appropriate.
 Designed by award winning South African architects Silvio Rech and Lesley Carstens, the visionaries behind top creations such as Jao and Mombo camps, and the iconic North Island in the Seychelles; Chinzombo exudes elegance, luxury and a cutting-edge style quite unlike any other camps in Zambia.